 Just as social networks have helped people stay connected in meaningful ways outside of work, many companies have started to implement internal social media platforms (like Yammer) to encourage employee engagement.

 But you don’t have to roll out a whole new social media platform to leverage the benefits of social networks.
-Your internal software can serve the same purpose, if it has the right intranet social media features and functionality built into it.
+Your internal software can serve the same purpose, if it has the right intranet features and functionality built into it.